FORA Capital LLC Buys Shares of 2,790 Cullen/Frost Bankers, Inc. (NYSE:CFR)

 Wall Street Analysts Forecast Growth

 CFR has been the topic of a number of analyst reports.
-DA Davidson initiated coverage on Cullen/Frost Bankers in a research note on Tuesday, December 20th.
-They issued a “buy” rating and a $147.00 price target on the stock.
-Royal Bank of Canada lifted their price target on Cullen/Frost Bankers from $148.00 to $160.00 and gave the company a “sector perform” rating in a research note on Friday, October 28th.
-Truist Financial decreased their price target on Cullen/Frost Bankers from $148.00 to $136.00 and set a “hold” rating on the stock in a research note on Wednesday, February 1st.
-Wedbush decreased their price target on Cullen/Frost Bankers from $150.00 to $140.00 and set a “neutral” rating on the stock in a research note on Friday, January 27th.
-Finally, Morgan Stanley began coverage on Cullen/Frost Bankers in a research report on Monday, December 5th.
+JPMorgan Chase & Co. decreased their price target on Cullen/Frost Bankers from $175.00 to $155.00 and set an “overweight” rating on the stock in a research note on Tuesday, December 13th.
+Morgan Stanley began coverage on Cullen/Frost Bankers in a research report on Monday, December 5th.
 They set an “overweight” rating and a $178.00 target price on the stock.
+Wolfe Research downgraded Cullen/Frost Bankers from an “outperform” rating to a “peer perform” rating in a research report on Wednesday, November 2nd.
+Raymond James downgraded Cullen/Frost Bankers from an “outperform” rating to a “market perform” rating in a research report on Tuesday.
+Finally, StockNews.com downgraded Cullen/Frost Bankers from a “hold” rating to a “sell” rating in a research report on Tuesday, January 10th.
 One analyst has rated the stock with a sell rating, six have issued a hold rating and six have assigned a buy rating to the company’s stock.
 According to data from MarketBeat.com, Cullen/Frost Bankers presently has an average rating of “Hold” and a consensus target price of $148.54.

 About Cullen/Frost Bankers